-How to Verify MHS Health or Network Health Plan Enrollment
+How to verify MHS Health and Network Health Plan enrollment

-- Visit the MHS Health website at mhswi.com to register for the secure Provider Portal.
-This is a password-protected site.
-Directions are provided at mhswi.com. - Call the MHS Health Provider Inquiry Line at 1-800-222-9831.
-When prompted, say "Eligibility." - You will have the option to speak with a live representative or to verify eligibility through the Integrated Voice Response System (IVR) for faster service. - MHS has the capability to receive an ANSI X12N 270 health plan eligibility inquiry and generate an ANSI X12N 271 health plan eligibility response transaction through Centene (MHS Health parent organization).
+- Visit the MHS Health website at https://provider.mhswi.com/.
+This is a secure password-protected site. - Call the MHS Health Provider Inquiry Line: 1-800-222-9831.
+When prompted, say "Eligibility" - You will have the option to speak with a live representative or to verify eligibility through the Integrated Voice Response System (IVR) for faster service. - MHS has the capability to receive an ANSI X12N 270 health plan eligibility inquiry and generate an ANSI X12N 271 health plan eligibility response transaction through Centene, the MHS Health's parent organization.
 For more information on conducting these transactions electronically, call the MHS Health Provider Inquiry Line 1-800-222-9831.

-Section 7 Routine, Urgent, and Emergent Services
+Section 7 Routine, Urgent and Emergent Services